AmandaCampoos/AmandaCampoos/README.md

-# 👋 Hi, I'm Amanda Campos Ximenes
+# 👋 Hi, I'm Amanda Ximenes

 ## 🚀 About Me
 - 🌱 Currently studying: 6/6 Internet Systems at the Federal Institute of Mato Grosso do Sul.